António Lobo Antunes: Life and career

-António Lobo Antunes was born in Lisbon as the eldest of six sons of João Alfredo de Figueiredo Lobo Antunes (born 1915), prominent Neurologist and professor, close collaborator of Egas Moniz, Nobel Prize of physiology, and wife Maria Margarida Machado de Almeida Lima (born 1917).
+António Lobo Antunes was born in Lisbon as the eldest of six sons of João Alfredo de Figueiredo Lobo Antunes (born 1915), prominent neurologist and professor, close collaborator of António Egas Moniz, Nobel Prize winner in physiology, and wife Maria Margarida Machado de Almeida Lima (born 1917).
 He is the brother of João Lobo Antunes and Manuel Lobo Antunes.

-At the age of seven he decided to be a writer, but when he was 16, his father sent him to the medical school of the University of Lisbon.
+At the age of seven, he decided to be a writer, but when he was 16, his father sent him to the medical school of the University of Lisbon.
 He graduated as a medical doctor, later specializing in psychiatry.
 During this time he never stopped writing.

 By the end of his education, Lobo Antunes had to serve with the Portuguese Army to take part in the Portuguese Colonial War (1961–1974).
-In a military hospital in Angola he became interested in the subjects of death and "the other."
+In a military hospital in Angola, he became interested in the subjects of death and "the other."

 Lobo Antunes came back from Africa in 1973.
 The Angolan War of Independence was the subject of many of his novels.
-He worked many months in Germany and Belgium.
+He worked for many months in Germany and Belgium.

 In 1979, Lobo Antunes published his first novel, Memória de Elefante (Elephant's Memory), in which he told the story of his separation.
 Due to the success of his first novel, Lobo Antunes decided to devote his evenings to writing.
-He has been practicing psychiatry as well, mainly at the outpatients' unit at the Hospital Miguel Bombarda of Lisbon.
+He has been practising psychiatry as well, mainly at the outpatients' unit at the Hospital Miguel Bombarda of Lisbon.

 His style is considered to be very dense, heavily influenced by William Faulkner and Louis-Ferdinand Céline, and his books also tend to be on the long side.

 He has published more than twenty novels, among the most important are Fado Alexandrino (1983), As Naus (1988) and O Manual dos Inquisidores (1996).
 His works have been translated into more than thirty languages.

 He writes a biweekly newspaper column for Visão, a Portuguese magazine.

 He was granted the Grand Cross of the Order of Saint James of the Sword.

+Lobo Antunes suffers from progressive dementia, which has forced him to give up both his long-standing smoking habit and his writing.

 Personal life

-He married his first wife Maria José Xavier da Fonseca e Costa (1946–1999), the second of three daughters of José Hermano da Costa and wife Clara da Conceição de Barros Xavier da Fonseca e Costa, by whom he has two daughters: Maria José Lobo Antunes in 1971 and Joana Lobo Antunes in 1973.
+He married his first wife Maria José Xavier da Fonseca e Costa (1946–1999), the second of three daughters of José Hermano da Costa and his wife Clara da Conceição de Barros Xavier da Fonseca e Costa, by whom he has two daughters: Maria José Lobo Antunes in 1971 and Joana Lobo Antunes in 1973.
 They were divorced.

 His second wife (whom he also divorced) was Maria João Espírito Santo Bustorff Silva (born Lisbon, 13 August 1950), daughter of António Sérgio Carneiro Bustorff Silva and wife Ana Maria da Anunciação de Fátima de Morais Sarmento Cohen do Espírito Santo Silva, by whom she has one daughter: Maria Isabel Bustorff Lobo Antunes (born 1983).

 He was married for the third time in 2010 to Cristina Ferreira de Almeida, daughter of João Carlos Ferreira de Almeida (Lisbon, 1941 – 2008) and wife Natércia Ribeiro da Silva.